PierreSenellart/provsql/doc/source/user/probabilities.rst

 source set: "reachable from some present source"); an untracked relation gives certain sources.

+Edge relations prepared with :sqlfunc:`repair_key` work too: a block of mutually exclusive alternative edges (say, an uncertain road whose true endpoint is one of several candidates) compiles as a single (k+1)-way deterministic branching, preserving the block-independent semantics exactly.

 The emitted circuits are *deterministic and decomposable by construction* (d-DNNFs), and each ``plus`` / ``times`` gate carries a persisted **certificate** of that property (readable with